PaRaShi12/Quantum-Compatible-Approach-to-Complex-System-Dynamics-Codes-/README.md

-# QICS: Quantum-Inspired Classical Systems Analysis
+# Quantum-Compatible Approach to Complex System Dynamics

-This repository contains Python code for the article on quantum-inspired classical systems analysis.
+This repository contains Python code for the article on Quantum-Compatible Approach to Complex System Dynamics.
 It includes scripts for generating and analyzing data using a modified Lorenz96 model, real-world temperature data, and white noise.

 ## Project Structure